Everybody's Had the Blues: Chart positions

 The song was a live recording that was Haggard and The Strangers fifteenth number one on the U.S. country singles chart.
 The single stayed at number one for two weeks and spent a total of fifteen weeks on the chart.
 "Everybody's Had the Blues" was a minor pop hit, reaching No. 62 on the Billboard Hot 100 in the fall of 1973.

+Other versions

+Dean Martin, who also covered other Haggard songs, included the song on his final studio album, The Nashville Sessions, in 1983.